Dyllon-Preston/Dyllon-Preston/README.md

 ## About Me

 I'm an aerospace engineer passionate about developing intelligent, autonomous systems.
-Whether it's crafting control frameworks for drone swarms or optimizing multi-phase space trajectories, I focus on solving complex challenges with a blend of analytical rigor and practical experience.
+Whether it's crafting control frameworks for drone swarms or optimizing multi-phase space trajectories, I approach complex challenges with a blend of analytical rigor and hands-on expertise.
 Currently, I'm pursuing my M.S. at Georgia Tech while exploring the intersection of robotics, reinforcement learning, and optimal control.

 > "Engineering is not only about technical excellence but also about innovation and perseverance."